 • Respecting user privacy: Brands need to be transparent about how they collect and use user data, and they need to obtain explicit consent from users before using their data for advertising purposes.

-• Promoting diversity and inclusion: Advertisers need to ensure that their campaigns are diverse and inclusive, representing a wide range of people and perspectives.
+• Promoting diversity and inclusion: Advertisers need to ensure that their online advertising campaigns are diverse and inclusive, representing a wide range of people and perspectives.

 Wrapping Up